 In actuality, we should imagine a land where every life conceived is given every opportunity to enter the world and be cherished and loved.
 Instead, many view the fetus as a burden or compare the unborn child to a tumor or clump of cells, disregarding that God considers the child a masterpiece of His own design.

 I can imagine a magical land where abortions and birth control are free and plentiful.
 In fact, we’re living in that Country now.
 Okay, so abortions might not be free, but aren’t they plentiful?
-Does 1,000,000 abortions per year sound like a paltry sum?
+Does 700,000 abortions per year sound like a paltry sum?
 Should we strive for more?
 Maybe Planned Parenthood could host a telethon in the same vein as the MDA televised specials of old.
-Every time another baby dies, they add a number to the electronic numbers board.
+Every time another baby dies, they add a number to the electronic tally board.
 Let’s shoot for the moon!
 And birth control?
-Most pills cost a mere pittance and there’s still the option of a truck stop bathroom.
+Most pills cost a mere pittance and there’s still the option of a truck stop bathroom and a few quarters.
 And for those who really are desperate for free abortions, let me warn you, free doesn’t mean cheap.
 It’s costing the collective soul of the United States of America.

 This Christmas season, let’s cherish life and celebrate the greatest gift of all.
 We all should drop to our knees and thank God Mary didn’t visit a Planned Parenthood.